-For instance, I have three (perhaps even four) and it never harmed my chances of securing well-paid freelance writing jobs.
+For example, I have three (perhaps even four) and it never harmed my chances of securing well-paid freelance writing jobs.
 Just make sure each niche you have is profitable and you’re golden.

 8. You’re Always Worth More Than You Think You Are

-I’m terrible at undercharging.
+I’m terrible when it comes to undercharging.
 I did it loads in the beginning and I still do it now.
 Having said that, I think I’m getting better.

 9. A Healthy Work-Life Balance Is So Important

 In the beginning stages of freelance writing, I worked all hours.
 All day, late at night, early in the morning, weekends, bank holidays, Christmas – you name it.
 I did it.

 And guess what?
 I burned out.
 I burned out badly.

 Nowadays, I make sure I play hard just as much as I work hard – and it does wonders for both my home and work life.